HooDini72/Done/README.md

 ```

 Create a file ".env" in your projekt (./Done/)
-## Put the following in a .env-file (the values in the example are placeholder!)
+## Put the following in the .env-file (the values in the example are placeholder!)
 ```.env
 ACCESS_TOKEN_SECRET=123456789
 DB_CON=mongodb+srv://SomeString.mongodb.net/...